oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 **Summer Plans**
 - Which timezone(s) will you primarily be in during the summer?
-- How much time do you expect to have for this project?
+- How much time will you be able to commit to this project?
 - Please list jobs, summer classes, and other obligations you may need to work around.

 **Communication**